equinor/ecalc/docs/docs/about/modelling/setup/time_in_ecalc/index.md

 :::

-## Splitting the global time period into smaller time periods
+## Splitting the global time period into smaller time periods {/* #splitting-the-global-time-period-into-smaller-time-periods */}
 The period of time between the global start and end dates, will be split into many smaller time periods.
 This is done by finding:
 * all other dates in all the time series data that are between the global start and end dates, **and** has